ngsutils/ngsutils/README.md

 Conversions

 * fromfasta    - Converts FASTA files (with .qual) to FASTQ (basespace or colorspace)
-* fromqseq     - Converts Illumina qseq (or export or sorted) files to FASTQ format
+* fromqseq     - Converts Illumina qseq (or export/sorted) files to FASTQ format
-* tofasta      - Converts FASTQ to FASTQ
+* tofasta      - Converts FASTQ to FASTA

 sequtils
 ---

 Scripts for assembling the gene model used in `bedutils` and `bamutils` scripts.
 The gene model is similar to the UCSC refFlat or KnownGene tab-delimited format, except that it adds one column to the beginning indicating isoforms.
 For some organisms this column can be redundant.
-But for others, it is a required step.
-We are calling this format **RefIso**.
+But for others, it is a required step to ensure annotated isoforms are on the same chromosome and overlap.
+We are calling this format
+**RefIso**.
 RefIso files can be compiled from UCSC refFlat or KnownGene files.
 If needed, these can be automatically downloaded for each organism.

 Building RefIso